- Published date:

 Each NLS project aims to gather a variety of perspectives in the area under study, covering all activities and functions and recording life stories from all parts of the hierarchy: from chief executive to secretary, technician, clerk and cleaner, including the well-known names as well as those who have no public profile but an interesting and enlightening story to tell.
 All key NLS projects have an expert advisory committee, which shapes and guides the project.

-National Life Stories co-ordinates the National Life Stories Goodison Fellowship - which encourages the dissemination of the collections in the public sphere, such as in exhibitions, print, broadcast and new media.
+National Life Stories co-ordinates the National Life Stories Goodison Fellowship – which encourages the dissemination of the collections in the public sphere, such as in exhibitions, print, broadcast and new media.
 Applications are open for the 2020-2021 Fellowship.
 The closing date for applications is Monday 28 October 2019.